wp-plugins/projectmanager/readme.txt

 == Changelog ==

 = 3.1.8 =
+* NEW: export/import of media files in zip format
+* NEW: include main image in dataset export
 * NEW: add captcha security code to datasetform in frontend
 * NEW: incorporated tiny image dimensions into project settings
 * NEW: define image as mandatory field